brenborbs/BrennonGatsbyPortfolio/src/projects/waves-ecommerce/index.md

 keywords: 'react, nodejs, expressjs, mongodb'
 ---

-This is a complete sample fullstack E-commerce Guitar Selling Shop.
+This is a sample fullstack E-commerce Guitar Selling Shop.
 It is made using REACT and Redux on the front-end.
 The back end are made using NodeJS, expressJS framework and Mongodb NoSQL.
-The app can Register new Users with their individual emails and password.
-Passwords are hashed using bcrypt and crypto packages.
-Jsonwebtoken are used for user tokens for sessions and authentication.
+Users can register and then log-in and log-out with their accounts.
+They can create products and brands.
+Payment can be made via their Paypal accounts.